Maoyeedy/Qiyu_UnityProject/README.md

 </div>

 ### WebGL
-There's a [WebGL version](https://play.unity.com/mg/other/webgl-builds-295530) but it's not functional as intended:
+The [WebGL version](https://play.unity.com/mg/other/webgl-builds-295530) is not functional as intended:
 1. Game may fail to load on Chinese networking.
 2. Cursor is limited to window border, resulting in restricted view angle.
 3. Lighting in Intro Scene is far worse than Windows/Linux builds.